Layered, Overlapping, and Inconsistent: A Large-Scale Analysis of the Multiple Privacy Policies and Controls of U.S. Banks: Discussion

 \subsection{Key Findings and Implications}

 Our findings have multiple implications for privacy transparency in the financial sector.

-\textbf{Clarity of GLBA notice eroded by additional policies.} In addition to the legally mandated GLBA notice, about 44\% of the largest U.S. banks we examined provided at least one additional privacy policy, covering a wider range of data practices related to online and mobile services.
-Combining all privacy policies per bank, we also found that length and complexity increase with bank size.
+\textbf{Clarity of GLBA notice eroded by additional policies.} Compared to Cranor et al. \cite{Cranor2016} a decade ago, we found that fewer banks disclose data sharing and more provide required opt-outs in their GLBA notice.
+Our analysis of a more complete set of privacy notices that reflect various current regulatory requirements and disclosure practices also showed that about 44\% of the largest U.S. banks we examined provided at least one other privacy policy in addition to the legally mandated GLBA notice.
+With these additional privacy policies that cover a wider range of data practices related to online and mobile services, the length and complexity of a bank's privacy disclosures increase with bank size.
 This proliferation of privacy statements, particularly the coexistence of GLBA notices and other privacy policies, reflects banks’ efforts to comply with an increasingly fragmented regulatory privacy environment.
 While the GLBA short-form notice was designed to enhance transparency and facilitate compliance, its narrow scope on financial personal information has not kept pace with the digital data practices banks now engage in.
 As a result, the GLBA short-form notice, though designed to be concise and user-friendly, may no longer serve as the primary or most informative privacy disclosure for consumers. \looseness=-1